juliaballiet/mean-stack-todo/README.md

 [X] - client-side PUT route
 [X] - server-side PUT route
 [X] - change styling if task is complete
-[ ] - complete README.md file
+[X] - complete README.md file

 Next Steps
-Features that you would like to add at some point in the future.

- Feature c
+[ ] - move inputs into form
+[ ] - are you sure when deleting
+[ ] - move completed tasks to bottom of list
+[ ] - add category field for tasks
+[ ] - add validation to the form
+[ ] - add more styling

 Authors
-Name of author(s)
-Acknowledgments
-Hat tip to anyone who's code was used
+Julia Balliet